martyav/martyav.github.io/_posts/2019-01-19-wikimedia-week-7.md

 title: Wikimedia Week 7
 ---

 It's the midpoint of my internship, and this week's official theme is revising expectations.
-That has certainly been something on my mind these past two weeks.
+That has certainly been something on my mind these past few weeks.

 I had a very good run for a while.
 I could finish an article describing a simple GET request in a day.